mshmsh5000/northstar/documentation/endpoints/users.md

   slack_id: String
   parse_installation_ids: String // CSV values or array will be appended to existing interests
   interests: String, Array // CSV values or array will be appended to existing interests
-  source: String // Will only be set on new records, or if being provided an earlier `created_at`.
+  source: String // Immutable.
+Will only be set on new records.
   source_detail: String // Only accepted alongside a valid 'source'.
   created_at: Number // timestamp